Tamborine - Canungra

 Population growth drivers in Tamborine - Canungra are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Tamborine - Canungra's population is around 16900 as of Aug 2025.
-This reflects an increase of 1208 people (7.7%) since the 2021 Census, which reported a population of 15692 people.
-The change was inferred from the estimated resident population of 16628 from the ABS as of June 2024 and an additional 227 validated new addresses since the Census date.
-This level of population equates to a density ratio of 32 persons per square kilometer.
-Tamborine - Canungra's growth of 7.7% since the 2021 census exceeded the SA3 area's growth of 7.1%, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 52.4% of overall population gains during recent periods.
+As of November 2025, Tamborine - Canungra's population is approximately 16,898.
+This figure represents a growth of 1,206 people since the 2021 Census, which reported a population of 15,692.
+The increase was inferred from an estimated resident population of 16,628 in June 2024 and an additional 226 validated new addresses post-Census.
+This results in a density ratio of 32 persons per square kilometer.
+Tamborine - Canungra's growth rate of 7.7% since the 2021 Census exceeded the SA3 area average of 7.1%.
+Overseas migration contributed approximately 52.4% to the overall population gains during recent periods, with all migration drivers being positive factors.

 Frequently Asked Questions - Population